Supply Chain Management

-“design, planning, execution, control, and monitoring of supply chain activities with the objective of creating net value, building a competitive infrastructure, leveraging worldwide logistics, synchronizing supply with demand and measuring performance globally”
+Supply Chain Management is the “design, planning, execution, control, and monitoring of supply chain activities with the objective of creating net value, building a competitive infrastructure, leveraging worldwide logistics, synchronizing supply with demand and measuring performance globally”

 The utilization of cloud-based services in supply chain management leads to both financial and operational benefits.
 Lower cost in contrast to on-premises infrastructure cost, supply chain visibility, platform scalability and flexibility through supply chain partners.

 A Cloud is a type of parallel and distributed system consisting of a collection of interconnected and virtual computers that are dynamically provisioned and presented as one or more unified computing resources based on service-level agreements established through negotiation between the service provider and consumers.

 Cloud consists of several elements such as clients, data center and distributed servers.
 It includes fault tolerance, high availability, scalability, flexibility, reduced overhead for users, reduced cost of ownership, on demand services etc.

 Cloud eliminates the compatibility problem using same platform access and provides easy connection to every part of supply chain.
 It enables supply chain information collaboration between partners in one supply chain system.
 Members of supply chain can enter and added in the collaborative environment of loud using member id and password.
 All users have authorized to operate simple process and application in the same platform, which reduced response time of supply chain partners.